 How Much Does Assisted Living Cost?

-In 2020, the average monthly cost of assisted living was $4,300.
-Genworth’s Cost of Care Survey1 projects this cost will rise to $4,429 in 2021.
+In 2021, the average monthly cost of assisted living was $4,500.
+Genworth’s Cost of Care Survey1 projects this cost will rise to over $6,000 in 2031.
 That said, the exact price depends on the assisted living facility and the services you require.
+In Massachusetts and California, the average cost of assisted living in 2021 was $6,500 and $6,200 per month while the average cost of assisted living in Missouri and Alabama was $3,000 and $3,500.

 Related: How to Pay For Assisted Living